status-im/specs/docs/stable/5-secure-transport.md

 #### Initial key exchange flow (X3DH)

-The initial key exchange flow is described in [section 3 of the X3DH protocol](https://signal.org/docs/specifications/x3dh/#sending-the-initial-message), with some additional context:
+[Section 3 of the X3DH protocol](https://signal.org/docs/specifications/x3dh/#sending-the-initial-message) describes the initial key exchange flow, with some additional context:
 - The users' identity keys `IK_A` and `IK_B` correspond to their respective Status chat public keys;
 - Since it is not possible to guarantee that a prekey will be used only once in a decentralized world, the one-time prekey `OPK_B` is not used in this scenario;
-- Bundles are not sent to a centralized server, but instead served in a decentralized way as described in [bundle retrieval](#bundle-retrieval).
+- Nodes do not send Bundles to a centralized server, but instead served in a decentralized way as described in [bundle retrieval](#bundle-retrieval).

-Bob's prekey bundle is retrieved by Alice, however it is not specific to Alice.
+Alice retrieves Bob's prekey bundle, however it is not specific to Alice.
 It contains:

 ([protobuf](https://github.com/status-im/status-go/blob/a904d9325e76f18f54d59efc099b63293d3dcad3/services/shhext/chat/encryption.proto#L12))